 By Nathan Marz, James Warren

 The book consists of three parts (Batch layer, Serving layer, and Speed layer) which are further comprised of eighteen chapters.
-Chapter one provides the general idea of Lambda Architecture.
+Chapter One provides the general idea of Lambda Architecture.
 Chapters two to nine talk about batch layer Lambda Architecture, which helps to learn the modeling of a dataset.
 Chapters ten and eleven explain the Serving Layer, which helps in learning special databases in bulk form.
-Chapters twelve to eighteen focuses on the Speed Layer, which helps to deliver advanced results of all problems.
+Chapters twelve to eighteen focus on the Speed Layer, which helps to deliver advanced results of all problems.
 It also discusses in-detail NoSQL Databases, stream processing, and how to cope with the complexities of incremental computations.

 By Thomas Erl, Wajid Khattak, Paul Buhler

 This book is one of the best-selling articles due to its easy-to-understand, comprehensive, and up-to-date approach related to fundamental concepts of big data, theory, and techniques.
 It explains data concepts clearly with simple and easy case studies and their related diagrams and links with business practice.
 The author also explains how the organization can be groomed onward by resolving previous obdurate business problems.
 It talks about big data initiatives, big data adoption, 5 “V” characteristics of data sets, data warehouses, big data leverage, the use of NoSQL, and different formats of data sets ( structured, semi-structured, unstructured, and metadata formats).